grace-pham/grace-pham/README.md

 ## I'm Grace, a Data Science graduate with Finance minor from Drexel University
 ⚡ My interests:
-- Data Analytics, Machine Learning, and Business Analytics
+- Data Analytics, Financial Analysis, and Business Analytics
 - I'm also passionate about solving modern era's problems and helping people using technology

 🔭 My experiences: